Book Review: Moral Minds

 The odd thing about the book, however, are the lengths to which Gellately feels he has to go in order to justify including Lenin in that list.
 The claim that Lenin’s pure ideas were corrupted by the evil Stalin has a long history and, of course, was made famous in Kruschev’s secret speech.
 It is also an idea that has always been patently absurd by anyone willing to look honestly at the Lenin’s writings and actions up until his death.

 That the idea persists enough to force Gellately to justify his decision to include Lenin in Stalin and Hitler’s company is a testament to the human capacity for self-deception.
-Which, of course, was one of the essential ingredients in allowing all three of these regimes to survive and thrive.
+Of course, this was one of the essential ingredients in allowing all three of these regimes to survive and thrive.

 Beasts!